 Veronica Davison at 916-444-3751 or Tony Newman at 510-208-7711

-Today’s raids follow the Los Angeles Cannabis Club raid last year, run by Scott Imler.
+On February 12, 2002 Asa Hutchinson, DEA Administrator, is giving a speech at the Commonwealth Club in San Francisco to discuss U.S. drug policy and its effect on the state of California.
+Following the Los Angeles Cannabis Club raid last year, many are surprised and angered by Hutchinson’s pending visit to the Golden State.
+Los Angeles Cannabis Resource Center President, Scott Imler, has vowed to attend the event hoping to take Hutchinson to task.
 According to Imler, “Asa Hutchinson has compromised the health of hundreds and hundreds of Californians.
 He should be offering an apology to the families of our dead members, not demonizing their memories with his drug war vitriol.”

 California is not alone in passing a medical marijuana initiative; voters in Alaska, Arizona, Colorado, Maine, Oregon, Nevada, and Washington have done so as well.
 In addition, Hawaii’s Governor signed a bill into law that protects seriously ill patients who use marijuana medically from local and state criminal prosecution.
 Many are concerned that California will become a model for Hutchinson’s nation-wide assault on suffering patients and states rights.